 Persons starting recovery should be screened for infectious diseases such as Hepatitis B and C, HIV/Aids and sexually transmitted diseases.

-Generally individual, group and family therapy are all part of treatment with group therapy being the therapy which is most frequently used.
+Generally individual, group and family therapy are all part of treatment.
+Group therapy is most frequently used.
 Various behavioral therapies may be used such as cognitive behavioral therapy, dialectical behavioral therapy, contingency management and motivational interviewing.
 These therapies address the underlying reasons that people use substances to cope with life and help them develop effective coping skills.
 Since this involves not just stopping old habits but developing new habits, it takes time.
-Counselling and medication assisted treatment (MAT) are the two core components to treatment.
+Counselling and Medication Assisted Treatment (MAT) are the two core components to treatment.

 Principles of Adolescent Substance Use Disorder Treatment: A Research-Based Guide by The National Institute on Drug Abuse (NIDA) is an excellent resource for families.
 The principles of effective treatment for adolescents are very similar to that for adults.
 The most significant differences include: